encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

 # Tutorial 4: Authentication & Permissions

-Currently our API doesn't have any restrictions on who can
+Currently our API doesn't have any restrictions on who can edit or delete code snippets.
+We'd like to have some more advanced behavior in order to make sure that:

+* Code snippets are always associated with a creator.
+* Only authenticated users may create snippets.
+* Only the creator of a snippet may update or delete it.
+* Unauthenticated requests should have full read-only access.

 ## Adding information to our model